Coronavirus: The Sci-Fi/Fantasy Conventions Canceled So Far

 Ace Comic Con was set to take place in Boston between March 20th and 22nd with a number of high-profile guests, including Chris Evans, Chris Hemsworth, Tom Hiddleston, Jake Gyllenhaal, Tessa Thompson, Ewan McGregor, Hayden Christensen, Keri Russell, and many others.

 Organizers announced that this year’s event would be canceled after the state of Massachusetts declared a State of Emergency.
 “After many hours of consultation with the BCEC, a city-owned facility, it was determined that running the event at its regularly scheduled date/time is not possible due to ‘force majeure’.
-Organizers say that they’re looking to reschedule, and that it has scheduled an event for October 16th-18th.
+Organizers say that they’re looking to reschedule.

 Canceled: NoVa Teen Book Festival, March 14th

-Note: Update: the convention announced that has been rescheduled for August 21st-23rd.